 As the name hints, relationship marketing is all about positively relating to your customers.
 That involves offering regular, personal support.
 Customer service should be a center in all aspects of your business model, as it determines that you care about the client’s needs.
 Just making sure the people operating your support desks are kind, polite, and helpful isn’t enough.
 A proactive, personal approach to customer service goes a long way in terms of customer retention, and consumers will acknowledge the personal touch.

 This path to relationship marketing can usually be difficult to execute, so first examine the typical customer service issues your business faces.
-In every aspect of your operations, you should acknowledge potential customer service issues that might emerge, and how you plan on dealing them if they do.
+In every aspect of your operations, you should acknowledge potential customer service issues that might emerge, and how you plan on dealing with them if they do.
 Once you’ve gathered a list, create a protocol to address these main affairs, whether through email marketing or any other outlet.
-Practicing this proactive approach to customer service will explain some problems from the get-go and give your brand as more user-friendly.
+Practicing this proactive approach to customer service will explain some problems from the get-go and give your brand more user-friendly.

 2. Promote Engagement By Content Marketing.